 Warwick Week is a week of graduate lectures hosted at the University of Warwick.
 It focuses on topics which are relevant to the experiments that UK graduate students are currently involved with and aims to present the theory behind these experiments, and to put the experiments in context in the current research landscape.

-Due to the Covid-19 public health pandemic, Warwick Week will move to an online format for 2020.
-It will be held over two weeks, from Monday July 13th to Friday July 24th, with lectures held only in the mornings from 09:00 - 13:00.
+Due to the Covid-19 public health pandemic, Warwick Week will move to an online format for 2021.
+It will be held over two weeks, from Monday May 17th to Friday May 28th, with lectures held only in the mornings from 09:00 - 13:00, with the exception of May 24/25 where a short lecture course on Beam Physics extends into the afternoon.
 There will be two lectures per day with as much time as possible devoted to Q&A. A Q&A session with all lecturers will be held at the end of each week.

 Lectures given are